Blog Posts

 About Me

 My name’s Kean Birch.
-I’m Director of the Institute for Technoscience & Society and Professor in the Graduate Program in Science and Technology Studies at York University, Canada.
-In July 2024, I will take up the Ontario Research Chair in Science Policy.
+I’m Director of the Institute for Technoscience & Society and Professor in the Department of Science, Technology & Society and the Graduate Program in Science & Technology Studies at York University, Canada.
+From July 2024, I took up the Ontario Research Chair in Science Policy.

 Currently, I’m mainly focusing on personal data, Big Tech, and other digital technologies (e.g. artificial intelligence, Blockchain, etc.), but I’ve done research in the past on biotechnology, biofuels, infrastructure, and low-carbon technologies.